canonical/cloud-init/doc/rtd/explanation/return_codes.rst

 JSON schema
 ^^^^^^^^^^^

-Cloud-init has defined a jsonschema which fully documents the user-data cloud-config.
+Cloud-init has defined a JSON schema which fully documents the user-data cloud-config.
 This jsonschema may be used in several different ways:

 Text editor integration